pmirabedini/linear_regression_numpy/README.md

-# Linear Regression implemented in NumPy
+# Linear Regression and PCA implemented in NumPy
  This code provides linear regression and principal components Analysis (PCA) functions and postprocessing to analyze feature selection.
 This code was written as a class project.
 Therefore, I am only providing the parts I wrote.
 You can simply use python plot options to visualize the results from each part.
 The train and test dataset should to be defined by the user.